joshuadavidthomas/django-github-app/README.md

 Secret used to verify webhook payloads from GitHub.

+## Development

+For detailed instructions on setting up a development environment and contributing to this project, see [CONTRIBUTING.md](CONTRIBUTING.md).

+For release procedures, see [RELEASING.md](RELEASING.md).

 ## License

 django-github-app is licensed under the MIT license.
 See the [`LICENSE`](LICENSE) file for more information.